What are overloads and permits?

 Why are the enrollment caps initially set at five?

-In order to ensure that Computational Media and Literature, Media, and Communication students have access to classes which they need to complete degree requirements, we set the caps on the first day to 5 so that populations who register first do not take up all the seats in our classes.
-We will gradually increase the enrollments the first week of Registration as time tickets for all GT students open up.
+In order to ensure that CM and LMC majors have access to classes which they need to complete degree requirements, we set the caps on the first day to 5 so that populations who register first do not take up all the seats in our classes.
+We will gradually increase the enrollments during the first week of Registration as time tickets for all GT students open up.

 When should I take ENGL 1102?